hakan-demirli/PID-FPGA/README.md

  * After the final debugging, I forgot to change the source of the desired speed from switches to RS232.
 So, you have to enter the desired speed from switches.
  * Current KP, KD, and KI values are quite low.
 It takes a couple of seconds for the motor to reach its final value.
  * There is no integral windup protection.
- * I am a sophomore student with no Control background so that is the best I can do in a week.
+ * I am a sophomore student with no Control background, so this is the best I can do in a week.